 - Can’t withstand stronger winds;

 - Camcorder sometimes freezes and deletes entire session;

 UDI U818A Drone Remote Control & Set-up for First Flight

 The UDI U818A Quadcopter is a decent piece of equipment for a beginner and quite fun to fly around.
 However, its controller is quite a different story.
-Compared to another drone RC’s, the UDI’s remote control looks like it was made by a character from Fallout 4 when fleeing from a DeathClaw.
+Unlike any other drone’s RC, the UDI’s remote control looks like it was made by a character from Fallout 4 when fleeing from a DeathClaw.

 All the magic associated with flying this cute quadcopter is encased in a bulky plastic case, with several buttons placed in a counterintuitive order.
-Also, the RC has two joystick-like controllers used for controlling pitch and direction.
+Also, the remote control has two joystick-like controllers used for controlling pitch and direction.

 Moreover, there are additional plastic-covered buttons, placed on the RC’s front and laterals.
 These additional buttons are for taking pictures, turning the camcorder on and off, and controlling the flight modes.

-The U818A has two flying modes: the first mode limits the speed of the copter, allowing you to get the hang of flying a drone.
+The U818A has two flying modes: the first mode limits the speed of the quadcopter, allowing you to get the hang of flying a drone.
 The second mode is for pros only because it turns off any speed limitations.
-Overall, the RC is rather bulky and difficult to access.
+Overall, the remote control is rather bulky and difficult to access.

 What’s in the Box?

 Important for any UDI U818A review is to know what you’ll find in the box when you purchase this drone: